Cosmological Black hole Candidates: A Detailed Analysis of McVittie, Culetu, Sultana-Dyer, and Glass-Mashhoon Spacetimes: Spatially flat McVittie spacetime

 Therefore, our results in PG coordinates again show that the only possible THs for spatially flat McVittie spacetime are PTHs, which can be either a WH or a cosmological TH.
 As deduced in the previous section, using $R=2M_{MSH}$, it can be easily shown that the smaller TH corresponds to the WH-type TH, while the larger one corresponds to a cosmological TH.
 Our results are in agreement with the expansion parameters of the spatially flat McVittie spacetime derived in PG-like coordinates \cite{McVittie de sitter}.

 Based on Eqs.~\eqref{new3b} and \eqref{new3c}, in the late-time limit $(t \to \infty)$ and the comoving radius remains finite, the physical radius \( R \) diverges to infinity.
 Furthermore, according to Eqs.~\eqref{new17} and \eqref{new23}, and the MSH mass of the spatially flat McVittie spacetime \eqref{m}, if at asymptotic times, $H \to H_0=\text{cons.} > 0 $, then in the PG coordinate system, the outgoing and ingoing radial null vector fields become indistinguishable.
 This renders the definition of the expansion parameter meaningless.
-As discussed in \cite{kaloper2010,McVittie de sitter}, in PG-like coordinates \eqref{new12}, the maximally extended spatially flat McVittie spacetime features both a BH horizon and a WH horizon, if the scale factor satisfies \( a(t) \approx \exp(H_0 t) \) for sufficiently large \( t \), where \( H_0 \) is a positive constant.
+As discussed in \cite{kaloper2010,McVittie de sitter}, in PG-like coordinates \eqref{new12}, the maximally extended spatially flat McVittie spacetime features both a BH and a WH event horizon, if the scale factor satisfies \( a(t) \approx \exp(H_0 t) \) for sufficiently large \( t \), where \( H_0 \) is a positive constant.
 This form of the scale factor asymptotically matches that of the \(\Lambda\)CDM cosmology.
 When the spatially flat McVittie solution asymptotically approaches the Schwarzschild-de Sitter solution, such as the Schwarzschild-de Sitter spacetime itself, the geometry possesses a timelike Killing vector that vanishes on a bifurcation two-sphere as \( t \to +\infty \).
 Therefore, this solution includes the inner bifurcation two-sphere characteristic of the Schwarzschild-de Sitter spacetime.
-This implies that the BH and WH-type THs together constitute a partial boundary of this McVittie solution.
+This implies that the BH and WH-type event horizons together constitute a partial boundary of this McVittie solution.
 Accordingly, when the spatially flat McVittie solution asymptotically approaches a constant positive Hubble parameter \( H \to H_0 > 0 \), it reduces to the Schwarzschild-de Sitter spacetime \cite{kaloper2010,McVittie de sitter}.
-However, within the Hayward formalism framework \cite{Hayward}, neither solution qualifies as a cosmological BH because they do not possess both an FOTH and a PITH simultaneously.
+For $H>0$ with $\lim_{t\to\infty}H(t)=0$ and $\Lambda=0$, the flat McVittie spacetime \footnote{which includes, in particular, our matter-dominated flat McVittie model.},as noted in \cite{nolan2017}, there are no trapped regions in the flat McVittie spacetime and hence no FTH exists, which is in agreement with our results.
+In addition, as shown in \cite{McVittie de sitter} and \cite{nolan2017}, for $H>0$ with $\lim_{t\to\infty}H(t)=0$ and $\Lambda=0$ there exists an analogue of a BH event horizon whose generators approach $(t\to\infty,\ R\to 2m_0)$.
+The limiting surface $(t=\infty,\ R=2m_0)$ is not a weak null curvature singularity, contrary to earlier claims \cite{nolan2017,Nolan2014}.
+Moreover, it is stated that there is no bifurcation two-sphere in this McVittie spacetime, and that there is a BH horizon to the future of the singularity and a WH horizon in the past, which together form a wedge \cite{McVittie de sitter}.
+Hence, from the global point of view, flat McVittie with $\lim_{t\to\infty}H(t)=0$ and $\Lambda=0$ contains BH and WH event horizons, but it does not contain a finite-radius cosmological event horizon at late times.
+Therefore, if by ``cosmological BH'' one means a spacetime that possesses both a BH event horizon and a finite-radius cosmological event horizon at late times, then the matter-dominated flat McVittie spacetime does not describe a cosmological BH in this sense either.